resourge/schema/docs/NUMBER.md

 ### max

-Checks if value is smaller than maxValue.
+Checks if number is smaller than maxValue.

 ```Typescript